Most people love going to the beach, whether to swim, put their feet in the water, or just to get a tan. But what about living on the beach?

 Current statistics by the United Nations estimate that approximately 10% or around 600 million people live in coastal areas.
 In addition to easier access to seafood (for those who enjoy that type of food), these people may just have an advantage over city dwellers, suburbanites, and rural folk.

 It's little wonder why there have been so many hit songs recorded about the beach and ocean.
-From yesteryear smash hits such as The Drifters' "Under the Boardwalk" and Brian Hyland's "Itsy Bitsy Teenie Weenie" to more recent anthems, including "California Gurls" by Katy Perry and "Beachin" by Jake Owen, the open waters have inspired many songwriters.
+From yesteryear smash like The Drifters' "Under the Boardwalk" and Brian Hyland's "Itsy Bitsy Teenie Weenie" to more recent anthems such as "California Gurls" by Katy Perry and "Beachin" by Jake Owen, the open waters have provided songwriting inspiration for many creators.

 But the benefits don't stop there.
 Now that many of us are cooped up inside and missing the great outdoors, we dived deep to look at some of the benefits of living in the vicinity of the beach.